If you cast resin into resin molds, you might be wondering if you need a resin mold release. I use one every time — and here’s why:

 What resin mold release do I use?

-The unfortunate thing is that we can only ship it to the continental United States.
+The unfortunate thing is that we can only ship it to the contiguous United States.
 Not our choice — but it’s the law because it’s an aerosol product.

 What do you do if you are outside the U.S.?